Madihakhan1/MadihaExam/src/README.md

 - `PUT /performances/{performanceId}/actors/{actorId}` – Assign an actor to a performance
 - `POST /performances/populate` – Populate database with sample performances and actors

-**Using `PUT` to assign an actor is chosen due to idempotency and suitability for updating existing resources. `PATCH` could alternatively be used for partial updates, but `PUT` is clearer here.**
+**PUT is preferred for assigning actors due to its stability and predictability.
+PATCH could be used for partial updates, but PUT offers clearer behavior**

 ### Additional (Not Implemented Yet)
 - Filtering performances by genre